 COVID-19 issues may include the inability of individuals to attend agency employment appointments, including work activity assignments, due to factors such as lack of transportation, lack of child-care, worksite closures, or legitimate concerns about using public transportation or other factors regarding work participation

-HRA has lifted employment sanctions for CA recipients who contact HRA and state a willingness to comply.
+When the pandemic began, HRA lifted employment sanctions for CA recipients who contacted HRA and state a willingness to comply.
 Demonstrated compliance is suspended until further notice.

 DRUG AND ALCOHOL SCREENINGS

-Applicants/recipients (A/R) must complete a drug and alcohol screenings over the phone with HRA staff through June 6, 2020.
+Applicants/recipients (A/R) must complete a drug and alcohol screenings by phone with HRA staff through September 30, 2021.
 A/R can be sanctioned for failure to comply, if they do not have good cause for completing a telephone screening.

 A/Rs should not be sanctioned for non-compliance with drug and alcohol treatment, if an in-person contact with providers is required.